50022445/chatsec/README.md

 ### How does it work?

 **Summary**
+  * Chatsec is designed for use on computer browsers and is not optimized for mobile phones.
   * Chatrooms can hold a maximum of 2 people.
   * Messages are encrypted/decrypted using a shared secret.
   * Keypairs are generated using the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API).